-September is National Chicken Month so how about a dish to fortify you and banish the end of summer blues?
+January is National Soup Month so how about a dish to fortify you and banish the winter blues?

 Celebrity Irish chef Clodagh McKenna calls this warming Chicken Noodle Soup recipe a bowl of hugs and you can see why; it's solace in a bowl.

 Note: You can swap the bok choi in this recipe with lots of other greens, such as kale, spinach, chard or even frozen peas - they will all work as well.

 - 5cm piece of fresh ginger, peeled and grated

 - 1 green chili, deseeded and finely chopped

 - 1 celery stick, thinly sliced